-While composting leaves and food scraps in homeowners’ back yards is good and part of our national composting infrastructure, it will not be addressed here.
-Communities should continue to promote and support backyard composting efforts, as more educated consumers are more diligent at reducing contamination and buying finished compost.
+Communities should continue to promote and support backyard composting efforts, because educated consumers are more diligent at reducing contamination and buying finished compost.
 Organics recycling programs supplement backyard composting.
-Large scale compost facilities often accept more materials than can be composted in a backyard bin like meat, bones, and dairy products.
-They also make it easier for residents to compost, as not everyone has the time, space, or interest in composting in their backyard.
+Commercial-scale compost facilities and community composting sites often accept more materials, such as meat, bones, and dairy products, than can be composted in a backyard bin.
+They also make it easier for residents to compost, because not everyone has the time, space, or interest in composting in their backyard.

-For more information on backyard composting, visit the USCC’s Home and School Composting web page.
+For more information on backyard composting, visit your county recycling office, local extension service, or the USCC’s Home and School Composting web page.

 Often municipalities and parks departments will chip or grind tree branches and stumps.
 This raw material can be used either as-is to cover the ground or may be used as feedstock in composting operations.
 The word “mulch” can be confusing because it is sometimes used to mean several different things: coarse tree chips that have not been composted, or the action of applying any type of material to cover the ground in a blanket formation.
 “Mulch” should ideally describe tree chips, and covering the ground.